lowRISC/opentitan/hw/ip/entropy_src/doc/theory_of_operation.md

 The firmware override function has the capability to completely override the hardware health tests and the conditioner paths.
 In the case of health tests, firmware can turn off one or all of the health tests and perform the tests in firmware.
 A data path is provided in the hardware such that the inbound entropy can be trapped in the observe FIFO.
-Once a pre-determined threshold of entropy has been reached in this FIFO, the firmware can then read the entropy bits out of the FIFO.
+Once a pre-determined threshold of entropy has been reached in this FIFO, and interrupt is raised to let firmware read the entropy bits out of the FIFO.
 The exact mechanism for this functionality starts with setting the [`FW_OV_MODE`](registers.md#fw_ov_control--fw_ov_mode) field in the [`FW_OV_CONTROL`](registers.md#fw_ov_control) register.
 This will enable firmware to monitor post-health test entropy bits by reading from the [`FW_OV_RD_DATA`](registers.md#fw_ov_rd_data) register.
 Firmware can use the [`OBSERVE_FIFO_THRESH`](registers.md#observe_fifo_thresh) and [`OBSERVE_FIFO_DEPTH`](registers.md#observe_fifo_depth) to determine the state of the OBSERVE FIFO.